MOVE TO A GREENER PART OF THE CITY.

 Brigade Orchards is a Smart Township that will revolutionise the urban lifestyle by integrating more than just the ordinary into a single enclave.
 This is sure to change the way Bangaloreans live today.
 Similarly, Brigade Group is developing another smart township, Brigade Sanctuary, which offers 3 & 4 BHK luxury apartments near Whitefield-Sarjapur Road.
 While designing this township, the environment has been kept central to the development.
 Renowned sustainability experts were brought in to create a self-sufficient water recharging system.
 The natural rainwater pattern was mapped, check dams and large ponds were created to conserve water.
 Trees from the original orchard have been retained to improve and replenish the levels of ground water.
 Similarly, Brigade Oasis, is an 80-acres plotted development in Devanahalli that features over 900 premium plots with vast landscapes.
 All this leading to a healthy and sustainable lifestyle.

 Discover the exceptional offerings from Brigade Group, including Brigade Calista for a vibrant downtown living experience and excellent connectivity, and Brigade Valencia, offering a relaxed yet spontaneous living experience.
+Check out Brigade Group's latest mixed-use development in Hyderabad—Brigade Neopolis!

 #Devanahalli #North of Bangalore #work-life balance #Kempegowda International Airport #6-lane expressway #air quality #sustainability #aerotropolis #Devanahalli good alternative #Aviation hub #Brigade Orchards #Smart Township #Signature Club Resort